SniAssia/cloud_club_projects/Virtualization/readme.md

 📌 Accessibility
-Accessible only from inside the VM (port 80 not opened in UFW).
+Accessible only from inside the VM (because port 80 not opened in UFW).

-📝 Challenges Encountered

-PAM configuration was tricky → solved using official documentation

-sudo log permissions → fixed with chmod 700

-Monitoring script errors → removed by properly handling command outputs

-✅ Final Checklist

-Debian Stable

-Correct hostname

-SSH on port 1111, root login disabled

-Firewall configured

-Non-root user created

-Strong password policy enforced

-Secure and logged sudo

-monitoring.sh working

-Cron active

-Service deployed

-🎉 Server ready — secure, monitored, and compliant with professional standards.